COVESA/ccs-components/statestorage/README.md

 The Feeder can be coded in any language, but the SQL query for writing into the database will look (more or less) the same in all languages.<br>
 A help for the coding of a Feeder query, as it looks in a Go language context, are shown below.
 The non-VSS address space is in this example assumed to be called XXX, hence the table is named XXX_MAP.<br>
-To get the linear transformation data, and the datatype:  "SELECT scale, offset, data_type FROM XXX_MAP WHERE handle=?"<br>
+To get the linear transformation data, and the datatype:<br>
+"SELECT scale, offset, data_type FROM XXX_MAP WHERE handle=?"<br>
-To get the signal_id associated to the non-VSS handle: "SELECT signal_id FROM XXX_MAP WHERE handle=?"<br>
+Then, after mapping using the data read above, to get the signal_id associated to the non-VSS handle:<br>
+"SELECT signal_id FROM XXX_MAP WHERE handle=?"<br>
-Then to write the value and timestamp: "UPDATE VSS_MAP SET value=?, timestamp=?
-WHERE signal_id=?"
+Finally to write the value and timestamp:<br>
+"UPDATE VSS_MAP SET value=?, timestamp=?
+WHERE signal_id=?"<br>
-The timestamp should follow the ISO8601 format "YYYY-MM-DDTHH:MM:SS.ssssssZ", where the sub-second part is optional.
+The timestamp should follow the ISO8601 format "YYYY-MM-DDTHH:MM:SS.ssssssZ", where the sub-second part is optional.<br>
+In the case the feeder implements the VSS mapping without involving the XXX_MAP table, then a write query would use the VSS path explicitly:<br>
+"UPDATE VSS_MAP SET value=?, timestamp=?
+WHERE path=?"<br>
+without any previous reads from the DB.